Back to home

 Key Points

-• Board approves electronic 'fulls grocs' forms from Jan 2026 for faster processing and online tracking.
+• Board approves electronic 'fulls grocs' from 2026, portal tracking, support for digital challenges

-The Andorran Social Security Fund (CASS) recorded a €24.6 million deficit in its general branch for the third quarter of 2025, below the €33.11 million projected for the full year, alongside a €25.1 million surplus in the retirement branch that surpassed the €17 million forecast.
+The Andorran Social Security Fund (CASS) recorded a €24.6 million deficit in its general branch for the third quarter of 2025, below the €33.11 million full-year projection, alongside a €25.1 million surplus in the retirement branch that surpassed the €17 million forecast.

-The board approved updates to "fulls grocs" (reimbursement forms) management, securing agreements with non-contracted healthcare centers to switch from paper to electronic submissions.
-This aims to cut manual processing and speed up resolutions.
-Starting January 2026, insured individuals can monitor their forms' status in the CASS portal's private area.
+The board also endorsed updates to streamline "fulls grocs" (reimbursement forms).
+Agreements with non-contracted healthcare providers will replace paper submissions with electronic ones, cutting manual processing and speeding up remaining cases.
+Starting January 2026, insured individuals can monitor form status in the CASS portal's private area.
+A dedicated support service remains available by appointment via the portal or phone 870 870 for those with digital access challenges.

 Share the article via